Luggage Storage Heathrow Airport

 Store your bags in a certified hotel or shop

 Imagine this traveling problem

 You just landed at Heathrow Airport, and now you will take public transport to get to the city so you can start exploring London.
-But why doing that while dragging your luggage around?
+But why do that while dragging your luggage around?
 Let us take care of your luggage in the meantime!

 We have great locations just around the corner from Paddington Station, to where you can get straight taking The Heathrow Express.
 Another option for you can be to leave your luggage at our certified locations around Victoria Station.
-Perhaps there is a Harry Potter fanatic traveling with you; in that case, you can always visit King’s Cross Station, and leave your luggage on one of the certified shops we around there!
+Perhaps there is a Harry Potter fanatic traveling with you; in that case, you can always visit King’s Cross Station, and leave your luggage on one of the certified shops around there!
 The map below helps you navigate where is it best for you to store your luggage.

 We have the solution to your luggage storage

 You can store your luggage 24/7 in one of our certified locations.
 Use the search bar up top to specify a station or area in which you wish to leave your bags.

 Our partner locations will take good care of your baggage while you explore the surroundings.
 Don’t waste your day sitting in the airport waiting for your departure.
 Explore London hassle-free with LuggageHero.